 During the course of casual Facebook browsing – chatting, browsing photos, status checking and clicking a few links – slightly under 2MB of data was consumed per minute.

-Mark Zuckerberg, Facebook founder and CEO, claimed himself in 2014 that the average US user spends around 40 minutes per day on the service.
-That works out to around 20 hours per month.
+Facebook founder Mark Zuckerberg claims the average US user spends around 40 minutes per day on the service.
+Do the math and it works out to around 20 hours per month.

 If you have kids it stacks up.
 Two teenagers would be using a good 4GB per month just with Facebook, assuming that they were only average users.

 For every hour of 720p video footage on YouTube you're using up around 2.2GB of data.

 A common misconception about video streaming is that it doesn’t use up as much data as downloading the same video would.
 In fact, it uses about the same amount of data - each time you stream it.

 If you refresh the page, or close it down and come back later to re-watch it, chances are you'll have to download it all over again.

 We logged how much data YouTube uses for a 5 minute video, using the more common resolutions.
 As you can, once you watch an hour of YouTube videos, the results are pretty much the same as Netflix.